golemfactory/golem-wiki/archive/Installing-Golem-on-Arch-Linux-(unofficial).md

-# Proceed on your own risk.
+# WARNING

 This is an unofficial guide done some of the Golems.
 It may be completely, extremely, unbelievably out-of-date.
 Arch Linux is not officially supported.
 Anyway, if you encounter troubles, feel free to raise an issue and mention @marmistrz.

 You have been warned.
+Proceed on your own risk.

 # Installing through virtualenv

 ## Prerequisites